HHS/hhs-ocdo/_pages/approach/innovation-tours.md

 ## FAQs

-### We Also Work With Non-Profits to Bring New Ideas And Expertise Into The Department
+### We Also Work With Non-Profits

 Not-for-profit organizations can sponsor a paid fellowship to be filled by an individual with a background in entrepreneurship and innovation.
 These “Innovators-in-Residence” leverage the resources and expertise of both organizations (HHS and the sponsoring organization) during their appointment, to tackle specific challenges in health and the delivery of human services.

 The IDEA Lab works with the Innovator-In-Residence and his or her supervisor (the sponsor), and designated HHS mentors to develop a project concept and establish project goals that are mutually agreed upon between HHS and the sponsor.

 Innovators-in-Residence are employees of the sponsor organization and participate in government activities through the Intergovernmental Personnel Act (IPA).
 The IPA enables the exchange of talent between government and organizations for a wide array of practices.
 If an organization has not previously participated in an IPA employee exchange with HHS, an application is submitted and reviewed for approval before the project is started.
-If your organization is interested in becoming a sponsoring organization or has additional questions regarding eligibility, please email idealab@hhs.gov.
+If your organization is interested in becoming a sponsoring organization or has additional questions regarding eligibility, please email [idealab@hhs.gov](idealab@hhs.gov).

 ### Contact Information

-Will Yang, Interim Program Director –  Will.Yang@hhs.gov
+Will Yang, Interim Program Director –  [Will.Yang@hhs.gov](will.yang@hhs.gov)

 ### EIRs in the news